adafruit/Adafruit_Legolas/README.md

 Or more advanced queries like listing the contents of RAM in increasing size:

-    legolas elfquery <file> "SELECT TO_HEX(Value, 8) AS Value, Size, Section, Name FROM symbols WHERE Section = ".bss" AND Size > 0 ORDER BY Size ASC"
+    legolas elfquery <file> "SELECT TO_HEX(Value, 8) AS Value, Size, Section, Name FROM symbols WHERE Section = '.bss' AND Size > 0 ORDER BY Size ASC"

 Internally legolas uses an in-memory SQLite database to hold ELF metadata so the full power of SQLite database queries are available to you!